-SET procedures (Thurrock LSCP, 2022) require that, where an allegation against a member of staff is received, the Headteacher / Designated Safeguarding Lead, senior named person or the Chair of Governors must inform the duty Local Authority Designated Officer (LADO) on 01375 652921 or 07762 406606 within one working day.
+SET procedures (Thurrock LSCP, 2025) require that, where an allegation against a member of staff is received, the Headteacher / Designated Safeguarding Lead, senior named person or the Chair of Governors must inform the duty Local Authority Designated Officer (LADO) on:

+LADO 07738 821582 or LADO Admin 01375 652921 or 07762 406606 within 1 working day.

 In an emergency outside office hours the Emergency Duty Team 01375 372468 can be contacted.
 They will ensure that the matter is passed promptly to the Thurrock LADO, and assist in initiating any priority safeguarding activities.